Ujjwal98/Reverse-Coding-Instruo/README.md

 It will be a 90 - Minute challenge and top participants will get exiting prizes and a `certificate of appreciation`.

 The event will be held on Github.
 So, it is mandatory for all participants to have a github account.
-If you don't have an account, then please register yourselves on Github for creating your account.
+If you don't have an account, then please register yourselves on Github!
+C'mon, that's a few simple steps!

 Once you have created your account with your username, you are ready to participate!

+And yes, don't worry!
+We got you covered!
+If you face any issues, ping any of the coordinators at the earliest.

 -------------------------------------------